Little City Thrifty to Bring Back Vintage Goodness to PVD

 The married couple, who live in Cranston, are the creative force behind Ampersand Creative Co., which produce the annual RI VegFest, the Good Trade Makers Market, the Bloom Flower and Home Market and other large-scale events.
 A longtime vegan, Dionne has been collecting and selling vintage clothes since high school, and Mansuetti collects and refinishes vintage kitchen knives, a passion he discovered during the pandemic.

-New this year will be more size-inclusive vintage clothing vendors; after the first Little City Thrifty, they noticed that the racks carrying larger sizes were empty — that’s how popular they were.
-More plus-size clothing vendors were accepted to the market this year, including five or six who are follow each other online but will finally get to meet in person this weekend.
+There will also be a good amount of size-inclusive vintage clothing vendors; after the first Little City Thrifty, they noticed that the racks carrying larger sizes were empty — that’s how popular they were.

 RELATED ARTICLES